mbalamou/til/docs/systemd.md

 User units cannot depend on system units.

+User commands are similar to the system-wide systemctl, except that they do not require sudo, eg.:
 ```
-# Commands are similar to the system-wide systemctl, except that they do not require sudo.
 systemctl --user daemon-reload
 ```